spacebanana420/ffscala/README.md

 ```
 As it is when you use FFmpeg directly, most parameters are optional, as you can see in the second example.

+In this example, all string concatenations are separated by lines to increase readability of the code.

 ### Example 2 - Image conversion and resize
 ```scala
 val convertImage = ffmpeg.openFile("image.bmp") + ffmpeg.setVideoResolution(700, 800) + ffmpeg.setOutput("biggerimage", "png")